 (2) Except where this Act provides otherwise, the Board of Directors is to exercise all the powers of the University and is to have the entire control and management of the affairs and concerns of the University.

-[Section 15B inserted by No. 8 of 2005 s.
+[Section 15B inserted: No. 8 of 2005 s.
 43.]

 15C.
 Duties of directors and removal for breach